Privacy-Preserving Empathy Detection in Video Interactions: Experiments and Results

-Following the 5-fold stratified 10-repeats cross-validation evaluation protocol established by \citet{mathur-acii-hri}, \Cref{tab:res-kfold} compares cross-validated average and standard deviation scores of ICL and fine-tuning of TFMPathy against the baseline models as well as the performance reported in the literature.
-Since TabPFN's recommended input capacity is up to 500 features \citep{hollmann-nature-tabpfn}, we select 500 features.
-For a fair comparison, we also select 500 features for baseline models, including XGBoost, RF and SVM.
+Following the 5-fold 10-repeats stratified cross-validation evaluation protocol established in \citet{mathur-acii-hri}, \Cref{tab:res-kfold} compares cross-validated average and standard deviation for both partial-privacy and strong-privacy setups.
+Since TabPFN's recommended input capacity is up to 500 features \citep{hollmann-nature-tabpfn}, we select the 500 best features.
+For a fair comparison, we also select 500 features for strong-privacy baseline models, including XGBoost, \ac{RF} and \ac{SVM}.
+For the strong privacy setup, the scores of \ac{ICL} and fine-tuning of \acs{TFMPathy} are benchmarked against baseline models as well as the performance reported in the literature.

-\textit{TFMPathy in ICL setup surpasses or achieves comparable performance to baseline models across all evaluation metrics.} Assuming the scores reported for XGBoost\textsuperscript{\citep{mathur-acii-hri}} are average across 50 folds, the fine-tuned TabPFN still outperforms it in classification accuracy, precision and F1 scores.
-The discrepancy between the reported scores for XGBoost\textsuperscript{\citep{mathur-acii-hri}} and our re-implementation is likely due to undisclosed hyperparameters or training details.
+In partial privacy, LSTM achieved the highest accuracy of 0.65 and an AUC score of 0.71.
+These scores are surpassed by TFMPathy in fine-tuning setups while ensuring strong privacy.
+Our proposed TFMPathy therefore provides both better classification performance and better privacy.
+In terms of Precision and F1 scores, TFMPathy outperforms partial privacy modelling; however, the recall is slightly higher in partial privacy than in strong privacy, which resonates with the privacy-utility trade-off \citep{shaham2025privacy}.

-\textit{TabICL outperforms TabPFN.} Consistent with the findings of \citep{qu-arxiv-tabicl}, our experiment confirms the superior performance of TabICL over TabPFN in the ICL setting.
-Note that we did not perform any hyperparameter tuning for the ICL experiments.
+The scores reported in the prior SOTA work \citep{mathur-acii-hri} do not specify whether it is the average or the highest score.
+Considering it is an average score across 50 folds, our fine-tuned TabPFN still outperforms it in classification accuracy, precision and F1 scores.
+The discrepancy between the reported scores for XGBoost \citep{mathur-acii-hri} and our re-implementation is likely due to undisclosed hyperparameters or training details.

 \textit{Fine-tuning tabular foundation model further improves performance.} When fine-tuned, TabPFN shows a substantial performance gain and surpasses TabICL.
-This improvement, however, comes at a cost of additional computation.
-TabPFN has a total of 7.2 million trainable parameters, and in our experiment on a 64 GB GPU, the average fine‑tuning time per step ranged from 3.86 to 4.08 seconds for each of the 50 folds.
+This improvement, however, comes at the cost of additional computation compared to the \ac{ICL} setup.
+TabPFN has 7.2 million trainable parameters, and in our experiment on a 64 GB GPU, the average fine‑tuning time per step ranged from 3.86 to 4.08 seconds for each of the 50 folds.
+However, compared to no-privacy, end-to-end \acp{LVM} pipelines that require processing full video sequences and adapting large spatiotemporal backbones, our approach remains comparatively lightweight because it operates on fixed, pre-extracted tabular features and adapts a compact tabular model.
+This also connects to Green AI: the results suggest that strong empathy detection performance can be achieved without the computational footprint typically associated with \acp{LVM} training.
+Therefore, our proposed TFMPathy offers multiple benefits: privacy preservation, lower computational cost than no-privacy models, and better performance than partial-privacy setups.